krzysk1/bgear/README.md

 This is free add-on for Aerofly FS2 developed by Krzysztof Kaniewski, Original 3D model created by Martins Upitis; http://devlog-martinsh.blogspot.com/]>.
 Thanks to him.
 Flight dynamic model based on default Aerofly FS 330LX.

- Some features may not work as intended and this aircraft could crash your Aerofly FS2.
- Use it at your own risk!

 Martins Upitis write: The BGE Air Race project is dead, but from the positive side I have some nice stuff to share with you.
 So I give you this nice low-poly aerobatics aircraft to play with.
 The model is based on Extra 300L  and I used Zivko Edge 540 cockpit as the reference for the interior.